The leventhal firm

 Phase One – The Point of Contact

-After the officer tries to lock down a drinking pattern, he or she will direct you to perform a series of field sobriety excercises and blow into a small breath test machine called a “PAS” or “PBT” (preliminary alcohol screening or preliminary breath test).
-Vehicle code section 23612(h) and (i) give us the right to refuse the FSTs and PAS (unless on probation or under 21); the investigating officer is supposed to advise us of this right and they routinely do not.
-Therefore, when the police officer makes it seem as if you have no choice but to do these tests, please respond with something like, “Sir,respectfully, I appreciate your diligence in this investigation, but kindly, Sir, I’m going to choose not to do the FSTs and PAS.
+After attempting to establish a drinking pattern, the officer may instruct you to perform field sobriety exercises and blow into a preliminary alcohol screening or preliminary breath test device (PAS or PBT).
+Vehicle code section 23612(h) and (i) afford the right to refuse FSTs and PAS (unless on probation or under 21), a right the officer is supposed to disclose but often doesn’t.
+Politely assert your right by saying, “Sir, respectfully, I appreciate your diligence, but kindly, I choose not to do the FSTs and PAS.
 Thank you.”
-After this, the officer may arrest you and take you down to the station.
+Following this, the officer may proceed with an arrest.

 Phase Three – The Station House or Hospital (Breath or Blood?)